What is the HiSET?

 Aspects of the questions you will be graded on include being able to assess whether the style is appropriate for the piece, the transitions are logical and make sense, the discourse is structured and organized in a manner that makes it plain what the writer is thinking, how clear and concise the section to be revised is, and your grammar usage and mechanics as a proofreader.

-For this portion of the test, you will be given a short prompt.
+The writing section also contains an essay.
+For the essay, you will be given a short prompt.
 This prompt may take any form: it may focus on an issue, which you will then be expected to argue for, or against; it may ask you to respond with a personal story; it may require you to provide information on a given topic.

 Regardless, you will have to write out a short essay for this part.
 Unlike the other sections, this is not multiple-choice; there is no one specific right answer the Scantron machine will look for.
 Instead, this section of the test will have human graders, people reading over your essays, and they will be looking for mastery of five things.